 Open the thoracic space and cut the sternal area, allowing the lungs and heart to be seen clearly.

-Cut the heart in four locations: right atrium, left atrium, left ventricle, and right ventricle.
+Cut the heart in left atrium and right ventricle.

 Insert a cannula (22 G) into the right ventricle area and direct it to the cephalic area until it reaches the pulmonary artery, as shown in Figure 1.